 Dungy went on to say that he would have a civil conversation with Brees explaining why he disagrees with him:

 “I would speak to Drew as a friend and hopefully some of those guys on that team have done that.
 There’s some hurt there that goes beyond the flag.
 My dad was a veteran and he wouldn’t have taken these protests as disrespect for the flag, he would have taken it as people trying to make a change in our great country for the better.”

 “I’d tell Drew that my dad served in the military for this country….. and when he came back from the war, he wasn’t able to ride the bus in certain places…. there’s some real hurt there that goes beyond the flag ” ~ @TonyDungy pic.twitter.com/MIn2agb8I2

 — Pat McAfee (@PatMcAfeeShow) June 4, 2020

-In other words, hey, it’s okay to agree, buddy.
+In other words, hey, it’s okay to disagree, buddy.
 Doesn’t make you the worst person in the world.